keptn/lifecycle-toolkit/docs/blog/posts/argocd-keptn-health.md

 health status.

-We hope that this blog post gives you an idea and some inspiration on how there two projects can cooperate and complement each other effectively in order to support continuous delivery of applications more reliable and faster.
+We hope that this blog post gives you an idea and some inspiration on how these two projects can cooperate and complement each other effectively in order to support continuous delivery of applications more reliable and faster.